How to Link Contacts and Companies to Associate Related Records

 The Copy Rule gives you three options:

-- Only when Source Field is not empty
+• Only when [the record you're linking from] field is not empty

 The preview CSV will include these fields, and specify if the value was copied for each record.